You may have heard the term “trap crop” before, but what exactly does it mean? A trap crop is a plant used to lure pests away from your garden [1].

 You also can’t go wrong with Blue Hubbard squash.

 This squash works well as a trap crop.
 It attracts pests like cucumber beetles and squash bugs.
-Additionally, it provides food for your kitchen.
+Squash vine borers are also fond of this plant.

 8. Sunflowers